 It was 2002, I had just moved to Canada for a few months and I heard a lot of banging coming from a large industrial bin.
 So, I went over to investigate and, hoping to see my first raccoon, a friendly-faced man with a big bushy beard popped his head up and said “Hi, I’m Peter!”
 A bit surprised, I introduced myself and, after a short chat, he said “You’ll see me around”.
 Sure enough, I saw Peter around a lot after that, often pushing a shopping trolley full of cans and bottles, with an ice hockey stick and his other (few) possessions attached.

 Peter was one of Vancouver’s large population of rough sleepers.
 He was in the bin because he earned money from collecting empty cans and bottles.
 He would receive a few cents for each one, thanks to a Canadian government recycling scheme.
 This scheme meant that he could afford to buy essential items (like food); but, more importantly, it allowed him to retain a sense of dignity after becoming homeless.
-He wanted to work – but at his own pace, which didn’t really suit mainstream employment – and he refused to resort to begging for handouts or money.
+He wanted to work – but at his own pace, which didn’t really suit mainstream employment – and he refused to resort to begging for handouts or money, even though he might have made a better living from doing so.

 A few years later, on a second stay in Canada, mine and Peter’s paths crossed again.
 This time things were different because, unknown to Peter, I had been given a job managing an old university campus centre building and I had found him sleeping around the back of the building, hidden from public view.
 When we caught up he said he expected to be moved on from the building by the Police at some point.
 I was so pleased to see his face when I told him I was now the manager and he wasn’t to fear being evicted – he had permission to stay.

 A year or so later and the campus centre had gone from being a fairly quiet place to somewhere with quite a lot of activity.
 The various offices were all rented and student groups, Alcoholics Anonymous and a thriving student church were all using the main halls.
 Peter was known and liked by the many different people passing through and he was very much welcome there.
 But, sadly, the owners of the centre didn’t appreciate that I’d been allowing a homeless guy to live there.
-They also had concerns about the Christian church to whom I’d been renting the building.
+They also had concerns about a Christian church to whom I’d been renting the building on a Sunday morning.

-To cut a longer story short, I ended up on the wrong side of my employers by defending Peter and the church and my contract was terminated a few months early.
-It was a difficult time and, for me, the really tough part was the campus centre was owned by the Lutheran church – a Christian denomination.
-While there were some really good people governing the centre (particularly my boss), the powerful majority took a hard line on rough sleeping and they were also very unwilling to work with other different Christian denominations.
+To cut a longer story short, I ended up on the wrong side of my employers by defending Peter and the church (even though the centre was owned by a Christian church, but just a different ‘brand’) and my contract was terminated a few months early.
+I was really frustrated that my Christian employers seemed to be behaving in such a non-Christian way – evicting a homeless guy with no care for him AND refusing to work with other Christian groups.
 At the time some Northern Irish friends of mine reminded me that I was a bit naive to think that different Christian denominations could see eye-to-eye.
-So frustrating.
+So disappointing.

 I enjoyed Peter’s company a lot and remember fondly our late-night chats over a beer.
-I also appreciated how he came to find me following the London 7/7 bombings and the Buncefield explosion, because I was in Canada for both of those disasters and, knowing I was English, he wanted to check that my family were OK!
+I also appreciated how he came to find me following the London 7/7 bombings and the Buncefield explosion, because I was living in Canada during both of those UK disasters and, knowing I was English, he wanted to check that my family were OK!
 He had a good heart.

 Peter wasn’t a drug addict (unlike so many of Vancouver’s rough sleepers at the time) and, while he often drank too much and was physically and emotionally scarred from living on the streets, he was a bright guy.
 I never had the sense he was ‘playing’ me, because he never really asked me for anything, other than my recycling.